-Jessica Looman was appointed as the Principal Deputy Administrator for the U.S. Department of Labor’s Wage and Hour Division on January 20, 2021.
-WHD enforces worker protections and provides outreach and education about federal labor laws including minimum wage, overtime, child labor, and family and medical leave for 143 million workers and nearly ten million employers nationwide.
+Jessica Looman has served as the Acting Administrator of the Wage and Hour Division (WHD) of the U.S. Department of Labor since June 21, 2021.
+She was appointed as the Principal Deputy Administrator of WHD on January 20, 2021.
+WHD enforces worker protections and provides outreach and education about federal labor laws including minimum wage, overtime, child labor, and family and medical leave for 148 million workers and nearly 10 million employers nationwide.

 Before joining WHD, Jessica served as the Executive Director of the Minnesota State Building and Construction Trades Council, where she advocated to expand construction career pathways, protected the physical and financial health of union construction workers, and increased private and public investment in construction infrastructure.